joseluisserranoricardo/Student-Performance-Analysis/README.md

 - Attendance has a moderate impact on performance; higher attendance levels are associated with slightly better scores, but the effect is not strong.

-- Sleep duration shows no strong evidence of a positive relationship with exam performance in this dataset.
+- Sleep duration shows a slight negative relationship with exam performance, suggesting that higher sleep hours are weakly associated with lower scores in this dataset.

 - The distribution of scores indicates a low proportion of high performers (>75), suggesting overall moderate academic performance across students.